psy0rz/meowton/README.md

 * Automaticly weigh a cat with high accuracy while its eating
 * Create graphs so you can see if your cat is getting heavier/lighter or becomes sick for example.
 * Track weight of multiple cats by recognizing them by weight.

-version 2 goals:
-* Track how much the cat is eating and drinking (by weighing the food/water with a seperate scales)

-version 3 goals:
-* Limit the maximum amount of food each cat can eat in a given time period. (by closing the food bowl with a servo for example)

-final goal:
-* ensuring Mogwai gets a healty weight. :)
+* Operate a cat feeder and making sure each cat get a certain amount of food per day.
+(Mogwai needs to loose weight)

 # Examples